thegooddocsproject/website-hugo/content/en/blog/_index.md

 ---
-title: The Good Docs Project blog
+title: The Good Docs Project Blog
 linkTitle: Blog
 description: Contributing advice and experiences from tech writers around the globe.
 menu: